petebachant/petebachant.github.io/_posts/2024-12-13-latex-collab.markdown

 I feel like it's only really suited to pure writing projects.
-Research projects involve writing, sure, but they also involve a potentially iterative workflow including collecting and analyzing data, creating figures, etc., which are not within the scope of Overleaf.
+Research projects involve writing, sure, but they also involve a potentially iterative workflow including collecting and analyzing data, running simulations, creating figures, etc., which are not within the scope of Overleaf.

 [Calkit](https://github.com/calkit/calkit)
-on the other hand is intended to be a framework for all of the above, including the writing part, and leverages tools that can easily run both in the cloud and locally, for maximum flexibility.
+on the other hand is intended to be a framework for all of the above, including writing, and leverages tools that can easily run both in the cloud and locally, for maximum flexibility.
 Here, however, we're going to focus doing everything in a web browser.